What is a Nofollow tag?

 Do nofollow links help SEO?

-Nofollow links do not directly contribute to SEO regarding passing link authority.
+Nofollow links do not directly contribute to SEO in terms of passing link authority.
 They can still have potential benefits such as referral traffic, brand exposure, diversified link profile, and crawl budget management.
 It’s essential to use nofollow links appropriately and by search engine guidelines.